dotnet/runtime/src/tools/linker/docs/illink-tasks.md

 ### RootDescriptorFiles

-A list of XML [descriptors](data-formats.md#descriptor-format) files specifying linker roots at a granular level.
+A list of XML [descriptors](data-formats.md#descriptor-format) files specifying trimmer roots at a granular level.

 ## ILLink Task Customization

-The linker can be invoked as an MSBuild task, `ILLink`.
-We recommend not using the task directly, because the SDK has built-in logic that handles computing the right set of reference assemblies as inputs, incremental linking, and similar logic.
+The trimmer can be invoked as an MSBuild task, `ILLink`.
+We recommend not using the task directly, because the SDK has built-in logic that handles computing the right set of reference assemblies as inputs, incremental trimming, and similar logic.
 If you would like to use the [advanced options](illink-options.md), you can invoke the msbuild task directly and pass any extra arguments like this:

 ```xml
 <ILLink AssemblyPaths="@(AssemblyFilesToLink)"